c4po187/EUMD_CS/README.md

 To use the library, add bin/Release/EUMD_CS.dll as a reference to your current XNA/MonoGame project.
-When you are aware of what classes you will need to use (detailed above), add the relevant namespaces to the top of your *.cs file.
+When you are aware of what classes you will need to use (detailed above), add the relevant namespaces to the top of your *.cs file with the using keyword.